pachyderm/pachyderm/doc/reference/s3gateway_api.md

 #### GET Bucket location

-Route: `GET /<branch>.<repo>/?location`
+Route: `GET /<repo>/?location`

 This will always serve the same location for every bucket, but the endpoint is implemented to provide better compatibility with S3 clients.

 #### List Multipart Uploads

-Route: `GET /<branch>.<repo>/?uploads`
+Route: `GET /<branch>.<repo>/?uploads&branch=<branch>`

 Lists the in-progress multipart uploads in the given branch.
 The `delimiter` query parameter is not supported.
+The `branch` parameter is a non-standard extension that allows you to specify which branch to on the given repo to list objects from; if unspecified, it defaults to `master`.

 #### PUT Bucket

-Route: `PUT /<branch>.<repo>/`.
+Route: `PUT /<repo>/`.

 If the repo does not exist, it is created.
-If the branch does not exist, it is likewise created.
 As per S3's behavior in some regions (but not all), trying to create the same bucket twice will return a `BucketAlreadyOwnedByYou` error.

 ### Operations on Objects

-Object operations act upon the HEAD commit of branches.
-Authorization-gated PFS branches are not supported.

 #### DELETE Object

-Route: `DELETE /<branch>.<repo>/<filepath>`.
+Route: `DELETE /<repo>/<filepath>`.

-Deletes the PFS file `filepath` in an atomic commit on the HEAD of `branch`.
+Deletes the PFS file `filepath` in an atomic commit.
+Note that this can only be done on the HEAD of a branch.

 #### GET Object

-Route: `GET /<branch>.<repo>/<filepath>`.
+Route: `GET /<repo>/<filepath>`.

 There is support for range queries and conditional requests, however error response bodies for bad requests using these headers are not standard S3 XML.